The Brauer group of the moduli stack of elliptic curves: Brauer groups, cyclic algebras, and ramification

 We may assume that $n=p$ is a prime, in which case $_p\QQ/\ZZ\iso\QQ_p/\ZZ_p$.
 We have to show that $_p\H^3_D(X,\Gm)\iso\H^1(D,\QQ_p/\ZZ_p)$.
 By either the relative cohomological purity theorem of Artin~\cite{sga4-3}*{Th\'eor\`eme~XVI.3.7 and 3.8} (when both $X$ and $D$ are smooth over some common base scheme $S$) or the absolute cohomological purity theorem of Gabber~\cite{fujiwara}*{Theorem~2.1}, we have the following identifications of local cohomology sheaves: $\Hscr_{D}^t(\mu_{p^\nu})=0$ for $t\neq 2$ and $\Hscr_{D}^2(\mu_{p^\nu})\iso i_*\ZZ/{p^\nu}(-1)$.
 It follows from the long exact sequence of local cohomology sheaves associated to the exact sequence $1\rightarrow\mu_{p^\nu}\rightarrow\Gm\xrightarrow{p^\nu}\Gm\rightarrow 1$ that $p$ acts invertibly on $\Hscr^t_{D}(\Gm)$ for $t\neq 1,2$.
 Moreover, since $X$ is regular and noetherian, for every open $V\subset X$, the map $\Pic(V) \to \Pic(U\cap V)$ is surjective with kernel $(i_*\ZZ)(V)$ by \cite[II.6.5]{hartshorne} and $\Br'(V) \to \Br'(U\cap V)$ is injective; thus $\Hscr^2_{D}(\Gm)=0$ and $\Hscr^1_{D}(\Gm) \cong i_*\ZZ$.
 Therefore, the only contribution to $p$-primary torsion in $\H^3_{D}(X,\Gm)$ in the local to global spectral sequence

 is $_p\H^2(X,i_*\ZZ)$.
 We obtain

 as desired, where the last isomorphism holds because $\H^i(D,\QQ)=0$ for $i>0$ since $D$ is normal (see for example~\cite{deninger}*{2.1}). \end{proof}

-Note that in all cases we use Proposition~\ref{prop:puritycalc}, the easier relative cohomological purity theorem of Artin is applicable, so that in the end our paper does not rely on the more difficult results of Gabber.
+Note that in all cases where we use Proposition~\ref{prop:puritycalc}, the easier relative cohomological purity theorem of Artin is applicable, so that in the end our paper does not rely on the more difficult results of Gabber and \v{C}esnavi\v{c}ius.

 We will need to know a special case of the ramification map $\mathrm{ram}_D:\Br(U)\rightarrow\H^1(D,\QQ/\ZZ)$.

 \begin{proposition} Let $R$ be a discrete valuation ring with fraction field $K$ and residue field $k$.
 Set $X=\Spec R$, $U=\Spec K$, and $x=\Spec k$.
 Let $(\chi,\pi)_n$ be a cyclic algebra over $K$, where $\chi$ is a degree $n$ cyclic character of $K$, $\pi$ is a uniformizing parameter of $R$ (viewed as an element of $\Gm(K)/n$), and $n$ is prime to the characteristic of $k$.
 Finally, let $L/K$ be the cyclic Galois extension defined by $\chi$.
 If the integral closure $S$ of $R$ in $L$ is a discrete valuation ring with uniformizing parameter $\pi_S$, then $\mathrm{ram}_{(\pi)}(\chi,\pi)$ is the class of the cyclic extension $S/(\pi_S)$ over $k$. \end{proposition}